 She currently sets up microcredit programmes in Africa and facilitates conflict resolution workshops for Alternatives to Violence (AVP), both in prison and in the community.
 In 2012 she set up a charitable trust, Open Wing Trust, which seeks to support people as they change their lives to work with and for people in need.

 Having worked with writers for almost thirty years in her publishing career, Jennifer is now engaged in her own writing.
 Apart from a couple of collections of children’s short stories that she edited in the 1970s, Jennifer has had six books of her own published, and has edited one.
+She is currently working on a novel, and on a new work of non-fiction: A Little Book of Unknowing (see blog).

 After a year’s travel round the world in 2001/2, Jennifer found that she did not want her flat or most of its furniture, and has felt liberated by letting go of many of her possessions.
 Although she now lives in central London, her flat is small and quiet: an urban retreat, with an occasional glimpse of the stars.